zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 "I am resting, look, lying down and everything.
 Oh, go on, Madam

 Pomfrey..."
 "Oh, very well," she said.
-"But five minutes only."
-And she let Ron and Hermione in.
+"But five minutes only."And she let Ron and Hermione in.
-"Harry!"
-Hermione looked ready to fling her arms around him again, but Harry wasglad she held herself in as his head was still very sore.
+"Harry!"Hermione looked ready to fling her arms around him again, but Harry was glad she held herself in as his head was still very sore.

 "Oh, Harry, we were sure you were going to -- Dumbledore was so worried--" "The whole school's talking about it," said Ron.
 "What really happened?"
-It was one of those rare occasions when the true story is even more

-strange and exciting than the wild rumors.
+It was one of those rare occasions when the true story is even more strange and exciting than the wild rumors.
 Harry told them everything: Quirrell; the mirror; the Stone; and Voldemort.
 Ron and Hermione were a very good audience; they gasped in all the right places, and when Harry told them what was under Quirrell's turban, Hermione screamed out loud.

 "So the Stone's gone?" said Ron finally.
 "Flamel's just going to die?"

 "That's what I said, but Dumbledore thinks that -- what was it? -- 'to the well-organized mind, death is but the next great adventure.
 "I always said he was off his rocker," said Ron, looking quite impressed at how crazy his hero was.
 "So what happened to you two?" said Harry.
 "Well, I got back all right," said Hermione.
-"I brought Ron round -that took a while -- and we were dashing up to the owlery to contact Dumbledore when we met him in the entrance hall -- he already knew -- he just said, 'Harry's gone after him, hasn't he?' and hurtled off to the
+"I brought Ron round -that to///ok a while -- and we were dashing up to the owlery to contact Dumbledore when we met him in the entrance hall -- he already knew -- he just said, 'Harry's gone after him, hasn't he?' and hurtled off to the

 243